A Guide to Sleep Apnea Diagnosis and Treatment

 What Sleep Apnea Tests are performed?

 Polysomnography- This sleep apnea test records multiple physiologic signals during sleep.
-These recordings, done by an expert sleep disorder doctor or sleep physician will include tracking of brain waves, heart rate, eye movements, chin muscle activities, airflow, abdominal and chest movements, legs movements and blood oxygen levels.
+These recordings, done by an expert sleep disorder doctor or sleep physician will include tracking of brain waves, heart rate, eye movements, chin muscle activities, airflow, abdominal and chest movements, legs movements, and blood oxygen levels.
 Such signals help in determining whether his/her pattern of sleep is normal.

 This sleep apnea test is usually performed in a sleep laboratory under the supervision of a sleep physician.
-It is considered as a “gold standard” for sleep apnea diagnosis.
+It is considered a “gold standard” for sleep apnea diagnosis.
 In people with OSA, the recordings done with polysomnography determine repetitive episodes of breathing pauses.

-Multiple Sleep latency Test- People without any sleep disorders usually take 10 to 20 minutes to sleep, whereas those with some kind of sleep disorder fall asleep in less than 5 minutes.
+Multiple Sleep Latency Test- People without any sleep disorders usually take 10 to 20 minutes to sleep, whereas those with some kind of sleep disorder fall asleep in less than 5 minutes.
 MSLT measures the speed of falling asleep to further the treatment of sleep disorders.

 Sleep Apnea tests are usually performed in an accredited sleep center, however latest technologies may allow you to have sleep tests done at home.
 Ask your sleep physician to determine what can best be done for your problem.

 Other Diagnostic Tests

 In addition to polysomnography or latency test, there are other sleep apnea tests that can be done at home.
 However, as these tests are done by themselves, they are inadequate to confirm a diagnosis.
 These are: